-Our schools measure the progress of all of our children against the 2014 National Curriculum end of year statements or the Early Year Foundation Stage profile.
-The progress of your child will be measured on a termly basis.
-This will be done through a mixture of formal testing and more informal day-to-day teacher assessments.
+Our schools measure the progress of all of our children against National Age related expectations of the National Curriculum.
+The progress of your child will be measured against these National Age related expectations on a termly basis.
+This will be done through a mixture of formal testing and more informal day-to- day teacher assessments.
 Each child's progress is recorded on our tracking system and on our provision maps.